Legal

 • It is illegal to lock your bike to a tree, fire hydrant, street sign, stop sign, or streetlight.
 A parking meter is acceptable unless it is in front of a handicapped parking spot.

 • Some parking meters downtown have bike-locking adaptors attached.
-Free-standing U-shaped bike rakes are also downtown.
+Free-standing U-shaped bike racks are also downtown.

 BACK TO TOP